Immigrant-DE logoEmigrantDE

 6/25/2020, 7:49:36 AM

-Recently I set out on a canoe tour through Bavaria with a tent.
-At first we just wanted to meet up with a friend from Munich, but while we were deciding where to meet, we chose a canoe tour.
-The selection was handled by my friends, but based on price/quality we settled on the company Yezzt!
+I recently went on a canoe tour through Bavaria with a tent.
+At first we just wanted to meet up with a girlfriend from Munich, but while we were deciding where to meet, we chose a canoe tour.
+The selection was handled by my friends, but in terms of price/quality we settled on the company Yezzt!
 There were six of us: two couples and me with Nadine.
-We were told that only people living together could sit in the same canoe, but we decided to cheat a bit, and in the end they didn't even check.
-I left Frankfurt around six a.m. on Saturday and, after 3.5 hours, I arrived at the departure point in the town of Solnhofen.
-The ticket cost me 21 euros, taking into account a 25% discount for “youth up to 26 years old.”
-The guys were already waiting for me at the site with three canoes, and we headed off.
-We had to paddle only 15 km, but the weather was wonderful, so we weren’t in a hurry.
-The truth is, most of our route ran through a nature reserve where you are not allowed to be there after 5 p.m.
-Along the way we stopped on the shore to stock up on groceries, and we reached the Zeltplatz Altmuehltal campground around 8 p.m.
-In Germany you almost can’t pitch tents “wildly” anywhere, and this campground looked more like someone’s backyard.
-There were no other options, and we enjoyed the smells and sounds of the village in all its glory.
-In the evening we ate baked potatoes cooked over the campfire, like in childhood, with various sausages and bread.
-Our tent was pitched crookedly, but so solidly that even a scary downpour at night didn’t blow it down.
-Truth be told, I could only fall asleep around six in the morning: whether it was thunder claps, or too much fresh air, or fear that frogs croaking like crazy would jump onto us.
-Boat rental and the campsite cost us 42 euros per person.
-In the morning we still had 9 km to go to the town of Ainstadt, from where I planned to head home.
-We hesitated a bit: no one knew whether more rain would come again as at night or everything would be okay.
-In the end we decided not to retreat and took about four hours to reach the town.
-Once we almost turned in the wrong direction, because there are no signs along the route and reception is poor.
-Go with the flow—it should work.
+We were told that only people who live together can sit in the same canoe, but we decided to cheat, and in the end it wasn’t checked.
+I left Frankfurt around six in the morning on Saturday and after 3.5 hours I reached the departure point, the town of Solnhofen.
+The ticket cost me 21 euros, with a 25% discount for “youth up to 26 years.”
+The guys were already waiting for me there with three boats, and we set off.
+We had to paddle only 15 km, but the weather was beautiful, so we weren’t in a hurry.
+True, most of our route ran through a nature reserve where you’re not allowed to be after 5 p.m.
+On the way we paused on the shore to stock up on supplies, and by the campsite Zeltplatz we arrived around 8 p.m.
+In Germany, you can hardly pitch tents wild, and this campsite looked more like someone’s backyard.
+There were no other options, and we enjoyed the smells and sounds of the village in all its beauty.
+In the evening we ate baked potatoes over the campfire, like in childhood, with various sausages and bread.
+We pitched our tent a bit crookedly, but so solidly that even a heavy downpour at night didn’t blow it down.
+However, I could fall asleep only at six in the morning: whether it was the thunder, the excess of fresh air, or the fear that the frogs croaking like crazy would hop onto us.
+The boat rental and the campsite space cost us 42 euros each.
+In the morning we still had 9 km to go to the town of Ainstadt, from where I planned to go home.
+We hesitated a bit: no one knew whether it would pour down again as last night or everything would be fine.
+In the end we decided not to give up and, in about 4 hours, we reached the town.
+One time we almost turned the wrong way, because there are no signs along the way and the signal is poor.
+Go with the flow and ride the current—it should work.
 In Ainstadt we ate at a restaurant and there we also played cards.
-My return ticket, with the same discount, cost 35.5 euros and after a few hours I was already home.
-All in all, if you haven’t tried canoeing yet or going on river trips—I recommend spending your weekends on it! #German_trips
+My return ticket, with the same discount, cost 35.5 euros, and after a few hours I was already home.
+All in all, if you haven’t tried canoeing or rafting yet, I recommend spending your weekends on it! #German_trips